WPR-Engineering/part-box/README.md

 - display relevent info on all the views
 - migrate everyhing to haml
 - migrate all forms to simple form
+- move to a product/part number linked to a consumable rather than only a consumable
+- add all of the "fixed" asset tracking functions